NHS Drama Staff

 She joined the summer camp team as a counselor during high school and continued throughout college.
 You can sometimes find her hanging out in the auditorium, which is still labeled as her “home away from home”.
 Our 2018 summer camp marked her first turn as Director and we are excited for many more to come!

-Cati is a May 2019 graduate of Kent State University with a degree in Early Childhood Education and is currently working to complete her 4th and 5th grade Endorsement.
+Cati is a May 2019 graduate of Kent State University with a degree in Early Childhood Education and recently completed her 4th and 5th grade Endorsement.

 DANE CT LEASURE